 Christmas is all about tradition, both the new traditions and the old.
 This Traditional Christmas Linzer Cookies recipe, an old world cookie confection, originating in Austria, is a vital part of holiday traditions for many families.
+Also, they look impressive, but they are so simple to make!

 Both cookies, however, are sandwiched together with jam.
 I think the traditional jam for the Linzer cookie is raspberry, but you don’t need to limit yourself to just raspberry jam.
 Remember, creating your own Christmas traditions is about you and what works for you.
 If you prefer strawberry jam or apricot jam, then go ahead and use it.